Apply heat or ice to the painful area. Use ice for the first 48 to 72 hours, and then use heat after that.

 You have numbness, tingling, or weakness in your arm or hand

 Your neck pain was caused by a fall, blow, or injury -- if you cannot move your arm or hand, have someone call 911

-Your doctor or nurse will probably not order any tests during the first visit, unless you have symptoms or a medical history that suggests a tumor, infection, fracture, or serious nerve disorder.
+Your provider will probably not order any tests during the first visit.
+Tests are only done if you have symptoms or a medical history that suggests a tumor, infection, fracture, or serious nerve disorder.
 In that case, the following tests may be done:

-If the pain is due to muscle spasm or a pinched nerve, your health care provider may prescribe a muscle relaxant or a more powerful pain reliever.
-Over-the-counter medications often work as well as prescription drugs.
-The health care provider may prescribe a neck collar or, if there is nerve damage, refer you to a neurologist or neurosurgeon for consultation.
+If the pain is due to muscle spasm or a pinched nerve, your provider may prescribe a muscle relaxant or a more powerful pain reliever.
+Over-the-counter medicines often work as well as prescription drugs.
+At times, your provider may give you steroids to reduce swelling.
+If there is nerve damage, your provider may refer you to a neurologist, neurosurgeon, or orthopedic surgeon for consultation.